equinor/ert/docs/rst/manual/getting_started/configuration/poly_new/guide.rst

 The :ref:`OBS_CONFIG <obs_config>` line simply tells ERT that there is a description of an observation set in the file ``observations``.
-The :ref:`TIME_MAP <time_map>` is legacy, and not used anymore, but it is still required when we have an observation set.
+The :ref:`TIME_MAP <time_map>` is legacy, and not used anymore, but it is still required to create a `time_map` file (e.g. containing 00/00/0000) when we have an observation set.

 If you now launch ERT again you will now be able to choose different simulation modes.
 Choose Ensemble Smoother, and start the simulations.
-When it it is running you will see that when the first set of realizations is done, a new tab is created, where another set of realizations is visualized.
+When it is running you will see that when the first set of realizations is done, a new tab is created, where another set of realizations is visualized.
 This new set runs with the updated parameters that the algorithm creates, which should give new